How To Read A California Accident Police Report

 - Notarized photocopy of your ID card or state driver’s license.

-The other way you can apply for the request at any California Highway Patrol office, where the process is similar to the one by mail.
+The other way you can apply for the request is at any California Highway Patrol office, where the process is similar to the one by mail.
 The advantage this option has is that you can pay in cash for the report, giving you a lot more flexibility regarding the payment process.

-To make the request on site you must also present an identity card as well as money for the report, nevertheless, you will still need to contact the CHP headquarters to know at which office your report was filed.
+To make the request on-site you must also present an identity card as well as money for the report, nevertheless, you will still need to contact the CHP headquarters to know at which office your report was filed.

 The parties that can request a traffic collision report include but aren’t limited to:

 - Attorneys representing either side of the claim

 - Parents in case minors were involved in the accident

 How Is The California Car Accident Report Composed?

 Our attorneys at Farahi Law Firm, APC have reviewed thousands of police reports, and as such we know how they are structured, allowing us to make the best possible review of your case.

 The police report is usually 3 to 4 pages long, in which all the pertinent and important data of the car accident is written down, from the names and information regarding the vehicles involved, the specifics of the accident to the victims and witness statements, the police report will help you understand your case better.